XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## tx_history ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/TxHistory.cpp "Source")

-The `tx_history` method retrieves a selection of the most recent transactions made.
+The `tx_history` method retrieves some of the most recent transactions made.

 **Caution:** This method is deprecated, and may be removed without further notice.